Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently demonstrated remarkable success in a wide range of complex tasks, showcasing capabilities that span language understanding \citep{zhu2023minigpt}, reasoning \citep{wei2022chain}, and code generation \citep{vaithilingam2022expectation}, etc. However, these models, characterized by their immense number of parameters, pose significant challenges for real-world deployment due to their computational and memory demands.
+Large language models (LLMs) have achieved remarkable success across a wide range of tasks, including language understanding \citep{zhu2023minigpt}, reasoning \citep{wei2022chain}, and code generation \citep{vaithilingam2022expectation}.
+However, their massive parameter counts create substantial challenges for real-world deployment, especially in memory-constrained and latency-sensitive settings.
+As a result, improving the efficiency of LLMs has become a central problem in both research and practice.

-To address these challenges, researchers have proposed post-training pruning approaches to reduce the number of parameters in large language models (LLMs) without incurring the high costs of retraining \citep{ma2023llm, naveed2023comprehensive, zhu2024survey}.
-For example, SparseGPT, as outlined in \citep{frantar2023sparsegpt}, minimizes the discrepancy between pruned and original dense models using a layer-wise Hessian method.
-Furthermore, Wanda~\citep{sun2023simple} introduces a metric combining output activations with weight magnitudes to identify unimportant parameters.
-However, such methods often fail to maintain the performance of pre-trained models, especially under high sparsity levels (e.g., $\geq$ 60\%) \citep{yinoutlier,lu2024alphapruning}.
-This performance degradation poses a significant challenge to their practical application, despite the fact that pruning can substantially improve model efficiency.

-While parameter-efficient fine-tuning (PEFT) has been widely adopted to fine-tune LLMs in a computationally efficient manner \citep{mangrulkar2022peft, pfeiffer2023modular, ding2023parameter, han2024parameter}, common approaches like LoRA \citep{hu2021lora} and its variants \citep{xu2023qa, zhao2024galore, dettmers2024qlora} often fall short of full fine-tuning in large-scale settings \citep{biderman2024lora}.
-Moreover, when directly applied to fine-tune sparse LLMs, these methods either incur additional storage overhead to retain the fine-tuned parameters or result in dense models after merging—which conflicts with the sparse model structure and undermines the efficiency benefits of maintaining sparsity, as illustrated in Figure \ref{fig: sft_intro} (a).

-More recently, Sparsity-Preserved Parameter-Efficient Fine-Tuning methods \citep{luspp, munoz2024sqft, hu2025lors} have been proposed to maintain sparsity after fine-tuning by incorporating specially designed adaptation mechanisms.
-However, these methods typically assume that the sparse topology produced by post-training pruning remains consistent across the training of downstream tasks.
-Given the heavy reliance on calibration data in state-of-the-art LLM pruning methods, the pruning process may inadvertently remove connections that are crucial for specific downstream tasks, leading to suboptimal performance.
+Among existing efficiency techniques, post-training pruning offers an attractive path for compressing LLMs without the prohibitive cost of retraining from scratch \citep{ma2023llm, zhu2024survey}.
+Recent methods such as SparseGPT \citep{frantar2023sparsegpt} and Wanda \citep{sun2023simple} can produce highly sparse models while preserving much of the original performance.
+Yet pruning alone is not sufficient: as sparsity increases, performance degradation becomes increasingly pronounced, especially in high-sparsity regimes (e.g., $\geq 60\%$~\citep{lu2024alphapruning}).
+More importantly, post-training pruning typically produces a \emph{task-agnostic} sparse structure, determined before downstream adaptation.
+A sparse topology that appears effective under calibration data may still remove connections that are important for a specific downstream task~\citep{bandari2024c4, williams2026compressing}.